 One of the biggest attractions to the actual site of Troy is the ability to take a photo with the Trojan Horse.
 Now, you don't even have to go that far.

-The funny part is how different this Trojan Horse looks from the one at the actual site of Troy.
+The funny part is how different this Trojan Horse looks from the one at Troy's actual site.

-The Çanakkale Archaeology Museum might be small, but the contents combined with a meager 5 lire entrance fees makes it a worthwhile stop.
+The Canakkale Archaeology Museum might be small, but the contents combined with a meager 5 lire entrance fees make it a worthwhile stop.

-Most of the artefacts inside – amphora, statues and small tools – come from nearby excavations, such as those of Troy and Assos.
+Most of the artifacts inside – amphora, statues, and small tools – come from nearby excavations, such as Troy and Assos.

-I also really enjoyed the outdoor garden of the museum which was littered with big bits and pieces of ruins, such as broken marble columns and giant amphorae.
+I also really enjoyed the museum's outdoor garden, which was littered with big bits and pieces of ruins, such as broken marble columns and giant amphorae.